Skip to main content Scroll Top

 JAMES ATHERTON – HEAD VOICER

 James joined Nicholson & Co. in 2005 as a tuner and voicer working under Guy Russell.
 He previously worked with Matthew Copley as part of the Organ Design team as head tuner.
 He began his career in organ building as an apprentice tuner with David Wells in Liverpool over 20 years ago.
-As head voicer he has particular responsibility for the manufacture, scaling and voicing of Nicholson & Co.’s pipework.
+As head voicer he has particular responsibility for the manufacture, scaling and voicing of Nicholson & Co.’s pipework, and for our five-strong tonal and pipework department.
 Alongside his work at Nicholson & Co., James is a renowned professional tenor, having sung in several cathedral choirs including Winchester Cathedral and St George’s Chapel, Windsor Castle.
 He conducts Leominster Choral Society, has sung in most of the UK’s top ensembles and is in demand as a soloist.

 TIM BENNETT – FOREMAN